Charlie-Root/BoredApp/README.md

 🚀<b>Usage</b>:

 <i>The BoredApp assists users in generating a chosen activity to take part in based on the users budget,number of participants, activities with links , a specific type of activity or choose an activity at random.

+My Favourite Features:

+- 3rd Party Google login/signup for users.

-I've used SQL Indexes in my Database to speed up database queries and make data retrieval more efficient.
+- Use of SQL Indexes in my relational MYSQL database to speed up database queries and make data retrieval more efficient.

+- Clean & modular Code, easy to understand & well commented code.

+- Good test coverage.

 ✨<b>How to Run:</b>